Broadleaf Signalgrass Control

 Adjust your sprayer nozzle to a fan tip setting, then spray the top and bottom of broadleaf signalgrass leaves until evenly coated.
 Do not spray to the point of runoff.

-Do not apply to Bahiagrass, carpetgrass, St. Augustinegrass, centipedegrass, dichondra, or
+Do not apply to Bahiagrass, carpetgrass, St. Augustinegrass, centipedegrass, dichondra, lawns, or turf where desirable clovers are present.

 Prevention